mnpark/mnpark/README.md

    spending time with cool people, and learning new things!

-🌱 I am currently a student learning R and Python
+🌱 Currently learning R and Python

 <!--